lammps/lammps/doc/src/Speed_compare.rst

   pair style - on the CPU.
 This can often be easily achieved with placing a *suffix off* command before and a *suffix on* command after the *kspace_style pppm* command.
-* The KOKKOS/OpenMP and USER-OMP package have different thread management strategies, which should result in USER-OMP being more efficient for a small number of threads with increasing overhead as the number of threads per MPI rank grows.
+* The KOKKOS/OpenMP and OPENMP package have different thread management strategies, which should result in OPENMP being more efficient for a small number of threads with increasing overhead as the number of threads per MPI rank grows.
 The KOKKOS/OpenMP kernels have less overhead in that case, but have lower performance with few threads.